 Pavement Management system

 A pavement management system (PMS) is a managing tool used to make pavement management decisions.
-PMS software programs predict future pavement deterioration due to traffic and weather, and recommend maintenance and repairs to the road's pavement based on the type, age of the pavement and existing pavement quality.
+PMS software programs predict future pavement deterioration due to traffic and weather and recommend maintenance and repairs to the road's pavement based on the pavement's type, age, and existing pavement quality.
 Measurements can be made manually by persons on the ground or using automated sensors mounted to a vehicle.
-PMS software often create composite pavement quality rankings based on pavement quality measures on roads or road sections.
-PMS results are more biased towards predictive measures rather than reconstruction of the paements.
+PMS software often creates composite pavement quality rankings based on pavement quality measures on-road sections, and results are more biased towards predictive measures rather than reconstruction of the pavement.

 Typical tasks performed by pavement management systems include: